belikeParamjot/WriteUps/CTFlearn/Corrupted File/README.md

 ![Image2](https://github.com/iParamjotSingh/WriteUps/blob/master/CTFlearn/Corrupted%20File/2.png)

 Then save the file.
 When I opened it...
 It gave me the gif with the flag in base64 format.
 I then used this [site] where I uploaded the gif to reduce it's speed.
-Change the speed according to your convenience, and write the flag manually in your notepad.
+Change the speed according to your convenience, and write the flag manually in your notepad which is displayed at a reduced speed.

 ![Image3](https://github.com/iParamjotSingh/WriteUps/blob/master/CTFlearn/Corrupted%20File/3.png)